Shaman Wisdom Cards Reviews

 The message of each card is multi-dimensional.
 The layered meanings relate to your "medicine" or blessing/lesson of the card, the element's traditional usage, and advice or warning.
 The reader is discouraged from engaging an "ill-dignified" approach to an upside down card.
 (I personally only use the horizontal shuffle, never the "flapping" method where the cards are splattered between each other.
 Therefore I never get upside down cards.)
 From what I gleamed from the pamphlet, the lessons of the cards are layered so there really is no "opposite" so to speak.

+Each card is feminine or masculine, has a direction, an element and a planet.
+But some also have a chakra, some have two directions, and some are both masculine and feminine.
 The other wonderful thing about this deck is that it can be used as a learning tool for those unfamiliar with Native American cosmology.
 I have been using the card a day method and learned a lot about myself, Native American cosmology, and shamanism.

 This deck has an amazing vibration.
 It's as though there's a luscious mellow aura surrounding the cards.
 In summary, this is a very spiritual deck that is truly special!